rtomayko/rpg/README.md

     into a single rpg environment -- the package's files would overwrite each other.
 All version conflicts must be resolved at install time.

+  * `rpg` is similarly unable to install more than one package owning the same file under Ruby libdir.
+(Currently `rpg` will install such packages anyway, with later installed packages overwriting files installed by earlier installed packages.)

   * `rpg` has no runtime component (e.g., `require 'rubygems'`).
 Because all library files are placed under a common `lib` directory, and because package versions are sussed at install time, there's no need for a component to